OpenLute/OpenLute/instruments/renaissance/OL-R1/7-course/documentation/Build_Guide.md

 ### Parts

+* Bowl top half × 1
-* Bowl half × 2
+* Bowl bottom half × 1

 ### Assembly

-1. Print both bowl halves.
+1. Print the bowl top half and bottom half.
 2. Take care when removing supports.
 The dovetail features are somewhat fragile and may require additional strengthening in future revisions.
 3. Test-fit the two halves and make sure the dovetails are properly aligned.
 4. Apply epoxy to the mating edges of the bowl halves.